Registered Science Technician (RSciTech)

 Maintaining your registered status

 Registered Science Technicians are required to continually maintain and update their professional expertise and competence.
+A selection will required to submit their CPD for review by the Board, but these people will be notified by email during October/November.

 Alternatively you can pay by direct debit with your membership or over the phone.